 Jeffrey Bailet, MD, otolaryngologist and Executive Vice President, Health Care Quality and Affordability, Blue Shield of California; Robert Berenson, MD, Institute Fellow, Urban Institute; Elizabeth Mitchell, President and CEO, Network for Regional Healthcare Improvement; and Kavita Patel, MD, doctor of internal medicine and Nonresident Senior Fellow, the Brookings Institution.

 Reappointed for a 3-year term that expires in October, 2020:

 Rhonda M. Medows, MD, Executive Vice President of Population Health, Providence Health & Services; Harold D. Miller, President and CEO, Center for Healthcare Quality and Payment Reform; Len M. Nichols, PhD, Director, Center for Health Policy Research and Ethics, George Mason University; and Grace Terrell, MD, MMM, doctor of internal medicine and CEO, Envision Genomics.

 Reappointed for a 3-year term that expires in October, 2019:

-Paul N. Casale, MD, MPH, interventional cardiologist and Executive Director, NewYork Quality Care; Tim Ferris, MD, primary care internal medicine physician and Chairman and Chief Executive Officer of the Massachusetts General Physicians Organization, a multi-specialty medical group; and Bruce Steinwald, MBA, private consultant.
+Paul N. Casale, MD, MPH, interventional cardiologist and Executive Director, NewYork Quality Care; Tim Ferris, MD, MPH, primary care internal medicine physician and Chief Executive Officer of the Massachusetts General Physicians Organization, a multi-specialty medical group; and Bruce Steinwald, MBA, private consultant.

 Frequently Asked Questions and Answers

 Q1 – What is the purpose of the Committee?